penao7/DevOps-with-Kubernetes/scraper/README.md

 # Web Scraper

-Copies contents of a web page and serves them locally
+Copies contents of a web page and serves them locally at `http://localhost:6000` endpoint.

 ## Usage